 The peninsula of Saint-Jean-Cap-Ferrat is best enjoyed by walking along one of the three signposted tracks.
 In addition to the Saint-Hospice walk and the Maurice Rouvier walk between Saint-Jean and Beaulieu, the Peninsula Tour walk is a must-to-see when visiting the region.

 Running around the peninsula, the path is known as “sentier des douaniers” and is 7 km long.
 It takes approximately 1.30 hrs to complete.
 The path follows the coast passing in front of and below magnificent villas or through secluded coves with glimmering views of the French Riviera coastline from Italy to the Esterel mountains.

 How to get there

-Saint-Jean-Cap-Ferrat is easily accessible from Nice via the Corniche Inférieure (Lower Corniche or D6098) which follows the coastline around Mont Boron and crosses Villefranche, or via the D6007-D133 roads which give a more direct access.
+Saint-Jean-Cap-Ferrat is easily accessible from Nice via the Corniche Inférieure (Lower Corniche or D6098), which follows the coastline around Mont Boron and crosses Villefranche, or via the D6007-D133 roads, which give more direct access.

 The railway station of Beaulieu-sur-Mer is situated on the Nice-Ventimiglia TER line with frequent service.

-From the station of Beaulieu-sur-Mer, the bus #81 reaches the peninsula of Saint-Jean-Cap-Ferrat.
+From the station of Beaulieu-sur-Mer, bus #81 reaches the peninsula of Saint-Jean-Cap-Ferrat.

-Nice, France’s third airport after Paris CDG and Orly, is situated only 18 kms from Saint-Jean-Cap-Ferrat.
+Nice, France’s third airport after Paris CDG and Orly, is situated only 18 km from Saint-Jean-Cap-Ferrat.